Overview

 Types of Advisory Services

 GTBA is a full-service business management/multi-family office.
-Our services include bookkeeping,
+Our services include bookkeeping, accounting, tax

-accounting, tax planning and preparation, general business, and personal financial management.
-As
+planning and preparation, general business, and personal financial management.
+As business managers, our clients

-business managers, our clients hire us to assist them in handling their financial affairs, including their
+hire us to assist them in handling their financial affairs, including their investments.
+These services are all inclusive

-their limited power of attorney to act on their behalf so that we can act as an intermediary and liaison
+for one agreed upon fee.
+Our clients may designate us as their limited power of attorney to act on their behalf so that

-between them and third parties.
-Upon a client’s request, we perform due diligence on third-party
+we can act as an intermediary and liaison between them and third parties.
+Upon a client’s request, we perform due

-decisions made by the client to the third party.
+and relay decisions made by the client to the third party.

-GTBA offers discretionary and non-discretionary advisory services to ultra-high net worth individuals,
+GTBA offers discretionary and non-discretionary advisory services to ultra-high net worth individuals, pension and

-services upon request of the client:
+GTBA provides the following non-discretionary investment advisory services upon request of the client:

 recommendations and evaluations of investment managers to manage client assets;